sous-chefs/yum/documentation/dnf_module.md

 Flushing Chef's package cache is needed when switching to a module stream added *during* the Chef run, e.g. from a new repo.

+The resource is a no-op on platforms that do not support DNF modules, including RHEL-family platforms before major version 8.

 ## Examples

 Enable or update the Postgres module and related installed packages to PG 13: